 See memory not as an exhaustive guide to the past, but as a constructive guide from the past to the future

 To learn from the past without being consumed by negativity, we need to first raise our vision to the one who reigns above the past, the present and the future: Krishna.
 He can bring good even out of the bad, provided we do our part in the present.
-However dark our past may be, we can still have a rich life of loving service to him.
+However dark our past, we can still have a rich life of loving service to him.
 And for such a life of service, our memory is meant to be a facilitator, not an impeder.